chiarastef/new-york-times-clone/README.md

 - In the mobile and tablet versions, tap the menu icon to open the menu and the X icon to close it
 - In the desktop version, click on the magnifying glass icon to see the search input
 - Search for a topic and see a list of news related to the keyword entered
+- Sort the results of the search by revelance (default), newest or oldest

 ## Built with